How To Make Chickpea Flour

 You can blend them in a high-speed food processor/blender or grind them to a fine flour in a spice grinder.

 Sieve the flour to remove any lumps.
 Then, you can try grinding the larger particles again.
-If using a grinder, you’ll need to do this 2-3 tablespoon at a time.
+If using a grinder, you’ll need to do this 2-3 tBsp at a time.
 Either method may require a few passes for all the chickpeas to become finely ground.

 Once ready, transfer to an airtight jar of your choosing and store for up to two months.